aimenux/LazyConcurrentDictionaryDemo/README.md

 > *ConcurrentDictionary<TKey,TValue> provides several methods for adding or updating key/value pairs in the dictionary.
 All these operations are atomic and are thread-safe with regards to all other operations on this class.
 The only exceptions are the methods that accept a delegate, that is, GetOrAdd and AddOrUpdate.*
 >

-In this repo, i m comparing 2 implementations of concurrent dictionary when using methods like [GetOrAdd](https://learn.microsoft.com/en-us/dotnet/api/system.collections.concurrent.concurrentdictionary-2.getoradd) or [AddOrUpdate](https://learn.microsoft.com/en-us/dotnet/api/system.collections.concurrent.concurrentdictionary-2.addorupdate) :
+In this repo, i m comparing 2 implementations (default and lazy) of concurrent dictionary when dealing with methods like [GetOrAdd](https://learn.microsoft.com/en-us/dotnet/api/system.collections.concurrent.concurrentdictionary-2.getoradd) or [AddOrUpdate](https://learn.microsoft.com/en-us/dotnet/api/system.collections.concurrent.concurrentdictionary-2.addorupdate) :
 >
 > - `DefaultConcurrentDictionary` : use default implementation of concurrent dictionary, methods like `GetOrAdd` or `AddOrUpdate` are not thread safe (see [link](https://learn.microsoft.com/en-us/dotnet/api/system.collections.concurrent.concurrentdictionary-2?redirectedfrom=MSDN&view=net-7.0#remarks))
 >